Rear-surface integral method for calculating thermal diffusivity from laser flash experiments: Results

 It is worth noting that the estimates of the thermal diffusivity obtained using Parker et al.'s formula can be improved by first smoothing the data.
 To explore this further, an interesting experiment is to apply Eq (\ref{eq:alpha_parker_data}) to the best possible smoothed data, that is, Eq (\ref{eq:synethic_rear_surface_temperature}) with zero noise ($z_{i} = 0$ for all $i = 0,\hdots,N$).
-This exercise yields a thermal diffusivity estimate of $9.2039\times 10^{-5}$ and a signed relative error of $-0.3\%$.
-This outcome indicates that there is an inherent bias in the half-rise time approach that is most likely attributed to the fact that the analysis used to derive the estimate of the thermal diffusivity is based on the approximate rear-surface temperature rise curve, Eq (\ref{eq:Tr}), rather than the true curve, Eq (\ref{eq:rear_surface_temperature_rise_approx}).
+This exercise yields a thermal diffusivity estimate of $9.2039\times 10^{-5}$ and a signed relative error of $-0.3\%$. \revisiontwo{This outcome and the inferior performance of Parker et al.'s formula in Table \ref{tab:results1} suggests that there is an inherent bias in the half-rise time approach that is most likely attributed to the fact that the analysis used to derive the estimate of the thermal diffusivity is based on the approximate rear-surface temperature rise curve obtained in the limit $\ell\rightarrow 0$, Eq (\ref{eq:Tr}), rather than the true curve, Eq (\ref{eq:rear_surface_temperature_rise_approx}).} We now therefore repeat the same experiment carried out in Figure \ref{fig:results} and Table \ref{tab:results1} except with $\ell = 0$.
+In this case, we have two exact expressions for the thermal diffusivity: the new formula, Eq (\ref{eq:alpha_carr}), reduces to Eq (\ref{eq:alpha_carr_zero_depth}) while the approximately equal sign becomes an equality in Parker et al.'s formula, Eq (\ref{eq:alpha_parker}).
+Nevertheless, both methods incur error due to the approximations of the rear-surface integral and the half rise time required in Eqs (\ref{eq:alpha_carr_data}) and (\ref{eq:alpha_parker_data}), respectively.
+As expected, the accuracy of Parker et al.'s formula is better for $\ell = 0$ (Table \ref{tab:results2}) than for $\ell = 0.0001\,\text{m}$ (Table \ref{tab:results1}).
+However, across all three noise levels the new formula, Eq (\ref{eq:alpha_carr_data}), still provides superior agreement with the target value given in Eq (\ref{eq:target_diffusivity}).